Staff Profile

 Teaching

 I began my career teaching guitar privately in Leeds in the mid 1990s, later working as a peripatetic guitar teacher for Roundhay Music (North Leeds) and Calderdale Local Authority.
-I taught at Leeds College of Music between 1998-2011, initially at Further Education level and then Higher Education for undergraduate and Masters degree levels, on a variety of music-related modules across the Classical, Jazz, Popular Music and Music Production degrees then offered by the college.
+I taught at Leeds College of Music between 1998 and 2011, initially at Further Education level and then Higher Education for undergraduate and Masters degree levels, on a variety of music-related modules across the Classical, Jazz, Popular Music and Music Production degrees then offered by the college.

-Between 2011-15 I was Teaching Fellow and Programme Manager for the BSc Music, Multimedia and Electronics at the University of Leeds, School of Electronic and Electrical Engineering, before taking up a permanent position at York St John University, initially as Senior Lecturer and, most recently, Associate Professor in Music Production.
+Between 2011 and 2015 I was Teaching Fellow and Programme Manager for the BSc Music, Multimedia and Electronics at the University of Leeds, School of Electronic and Electrical Engineering, before taking up a permanent position at York St John University, initially as Senior Lecturer and, most recently, Associate Professor in Music Production.
 I have also worked as an external examiner for the University of Brighton (City College), University of Hertfordshire, University of Chester and University of East London (Institute of Contemporary Music Performance).

-At York St. John I currently teach in the areas of musicology of production, history of music technology, musical composition, electronic music and final year dissertation projects.
+At York St John I currently teach in the areas of musicology of production, history of music technology, musical composition, electronic music and final year dissertation projects.

 Research